-The Prior Notes, other than the 9% Notes due 2011, were issued pursuant to an indenture dated as of December 15, 1997, between Dana and Citibank, N.A. as Trustee and a First Supplemental Indenture and a Second Supplemental Indenture dated as of March 11, 1998 and February 26, 1999, respectively.
-This indenture and its supplements are referred to as the "1997 Indenture."
+The Prior Notes were issued pursuant to an indenture dated as of December 15, 1997, between Dana and Citibank, N.A. as Trustee and a First Supplemental Indenture and a Second Supplemental Indenture dated as of March 11, 1998 and February 26, 1999, respectively.
+This indenture and its supplements are referred to as the "Prior Notes Indenture."